-Rubondo Island National Park is Tanzania’s only park on Lake Victoria.
-It is the tenth National Park, located in the south-western corner of Lake Victoria, about 150 km (95 miles) west of Mwanza city.
+Lake Victoria is the biggest lake in Africa.
+There are spectacular sunsets, traditional villages and great fishing opportunities.
+Rubondo Island National Park is in the south-western corner of the lake about 150 km west of Mwanza.
 It provides an unforgettable experience for visitors, combining the breathtaking panorama of a forest refuge with the relaxing serenity of sandy lake-shore beaches.

 Main visitors are mainly game fishermen and bird enthusiasts so this area is not that busy.

 Rubondo Island & Lake Victoria Locations view all